ranakun/threshold-scripts/ReadMe.md

 ## Development

-WE also have a demo script that can be used to listen to events and interact with the contracts.
+We also have a demo script that can be used to listen to events and interact with the contracts.
 This script is located in the `scripts/demo.js` file.
 To run this script, use the following command:

 ```bash
 npx hardhat run scripts/demo.js --network goerli